Oil rises above $62/bbl on hopes for U.S.-China trade deal

 “It remains to be seen whether today’s gains can be sustained,” said Fawad Razaqzada, market analyst at Forex.com.
 Rising inventories and Saudi Arabia’s quick ramp up of production after attacks in September limit potential price gains, Razaqzada said.
 “So, while further short-term gains cannot be ruled out, the upside looks limited from here.”

-Additional reporting by Alex Lawler and Jane Chung; Editing by Marguerita Choy and Jane Merriman
+Additional reporting by Alex Lawler in London, Jane Chung in Seoul and Scott DiSavino in New York; Editing by Marguerita Choy and Jane Merriman